 Pour the thick, sticky batter into the rings (you should need the help of a spatula to move it), about 2/3 of the way up.
 If doing a loaf pan, use a sturdy pan, I linked to the one I use above.

 Let the dough rise in a warm place.
 I like to use my oven that has been briefly heated and then turned off.
-My English muffins rarely take longer than 15 minutes to rise to just under the rims of the rings, and my loaf takes at least 30-45 minutes.
+My English muffins rarely take longer than 15 minutes (the blender warmed everything up nicely) to rise to just under the rims of the rings, and my loaf takes at least 30-45 minutes.
 We are not going for double in size here, about half that!

-Without removing the pan, turn the oven on the 375 degrees.
+Removing the pan when rising almost complete, turn the oven on to 375 degrees.

-Bake for 20 minutes until golden brown and the internal temperature is at least 205-210 degrees.
+Bake in a preheated oven for 20 minutes until golden brown and the internal temperature is at least 205-210 degrees.
 If using a loaf, this takes me about 50-55 minutes to reach that temperature.